ganong/manager-readme/README.md

 ## My Role

-In short, my role is to maintain and elevate team culture and to have deep domain/technical knowledge of my team's products in order to hold my team accountable, keep my eyes on the horizon, guide the technical direction of our products, and advise on the technical feasibility of new features/products.
+One of the most important parts of my role is to maintain and elevate team culture as culture is what drives us.
+Likewise, it is equally important that I have deep domain/technical knowledge of my teams' products.
+This allows me to properly ensure my teams are charging in the right direction and making good progress.

 ### Maintain and Elevate Team Culture